SnowHydrology/linearresBMI/README.md

-# snowBMI
+# linearresBMI

-**Description**:  This simple, temperature index snow model includes an implementation of the [Basic Model Interface](https://csdms.colorado.edu/wiki/BMI) (BMI).
+**Description**:  This linear reservoir model includes an implementation of the [Basic Model Interface](https://csdms.colorado.edu/wiki/BMI) (BMI).
 It's meant for demonstration purposes, but feel free to use it however you like.
-I'd recommend it mostly for snow modeling, but you do you.
+I'd recommend it mostly for hydrologic modeling, but you do you.

 BMI is developed by the [CSDMS](https://csdms.colorado.edu/wiki/Main_Page) group at CU Boulder.
 Much of the BMI code here is from their [heat](https://github.com/csdms/bmi-example-python) example.

 ## Dependencies

 This is a simple bit of Python code developed with Python 3.9.
-The `snowBMI` module requires:
+The `linearresBMI` module requires:

 * The [BMI Python bindings](https://github.com/csdms/bmi-python) from CSDMS
 * `numpy`